 Rising gas and food prices may have put a damper on your plans to remodel this year, but there are some economical ways to update your kitchen.
+Taking care of routine home maintenance isn’t easy, especially when so much can go wrong with the plumbing.
+You can learn more from Sav-On Plumbing.
 According to the American Lighting Association, just merely changing out the decorative lighting fixtures over the breakfast nook or center island can have a big visual impact, creating a fresher, more up-to-date look – and it is less considerably less expensive than replacing the cabinets or countertops.
 Perhaps that 1960s pendant that came with the house or the 1980s island light is clashing with the stainless steel fridge or dishwasher you bought a few years ago.

 If your kitchen’s only source of lighting is from recessed cans, consider adding a few fixtures to serve as aesthetic and functional focal points in the room over the casual eating area and/or the island.